SreeyuR/return-of-the-imposter-game/README.md

 ## Features

-- **Multiple Levels:** Explore diverse settings, with each level increasing in difficulty.
+- **Multiple Levels:** Explore diverse environments, with each level increasing in difficulty.
 - **Survival:** Reach the vent at the end of each level to advance.
 - **Health Points:** Manage your imposter's health.
 Collisions with obstacles or crewmates will reduce your health.
-Additionally, crewmates will attack you if you're in their line-of-site.
+Additionally, crewmates will attack you if you're in their line of sight.
 If your health depletes entirely, you must restart the level.
 - **Power-Ups:** Use the tongue mechanism to shoot at crewmates and get rid of them.
-Trampolines disguised as black holes can give you momentum in the right direction!
+Trampolines disguised as black holes can give you momentum in the right direction.
-- **Create Levels:** Easily design your own levels using our platform, which is first read using Python, and then translated into C-code.
+- **Create Levels:** Easily design your own levels using our platform, which is first interpreted using Python, and then translated into C-code.
 - **Physics Engine:** Game is built upon a custom-designed physics engine.
 The imposter's tongue can attach to walls and eliminate enemies, acting as a spring force.
 Gravity is a constant force within the ship.
 Collision handling is implemented between all game objects.
 Realistic physics applies to character movement, with impulses and friction forces.

 ## How to Play